-educational support and resources to healthcare professionals, patients and caregivers, and through our advocacy work for malnutrition
+ASPEN focuses on reducing the incidence of malnutrition by providing educational support and resources to healthcare professionals and consumers, and through our advocacy work for malnutrition prevention and treatment.

 RESOURCES FOR HEALTHCARE PROFESSIONALS

-Busy professionals in any time zone and in any country will benefit these new, on-demand, educational short videos.
+Busy professionals in any time zone and in any country will benefit from these educational videos.

 This card provides the recommended malnutrition indicators in preterm and neonatal populations, as well as recommended parenteral and enteral energy and protein intakes for neonates.
 These recommendations are from the Journal of the Academy of Nutrition and Dietetics.
 The card is supported by Mead Johnson Nutrition.
 View card.